shippingduck/protest_record/README.md

 ## Contributions

-Suggestions, evidences forks and backup are welcome.
+Suggestions, evidences, forks and backup are welcome.
 Please use "Issues" to provide suggestions and evidences.